DCIS (Ductal Carcinoma in Situ)

 Breast conserving surgery

 If the involved area is small, breast conserving surgery could be recommended.
-Usually, no lymph nodes would need to be removed for examination during the surgery (unless microinvasion – a small amount of cells spreading out of the ducts – is suspected), but whole breast radiation therapy would be required afterwards ro reduce the risk of recurrence.
+Usually, no lymph nodes would need to be removed for examination during the surgery (unless microinvasion – a small amount of cells spreading out of the ducts – is suspected), but whole breast radiation therapy is usually required afterwards to reduce the risk of recurrence.

-Sometimes, mammograms underestimate the size of the affected area as not all DCIS forms calcifications.
+Sometimes, a mammogram might underestimate the size of the affected area as not all DCIS forms calcifications.
 More than one surgery might be needed to ensure all the cancer cells have been removed.

 Chemotherapy is not required for the treatment of DCIS as it does not spread beyond the breast.